 huge race engineering shops in the USA.

-in England, surely take a Lambretta scooter and stuff a big Triumph twin in (on?) it.
+in England".
+Take a Lambretta LD150 scooter and stuff a Triumph twin in it.
 It's

 a 500cc motor, and Keith Lee was the intrepid rider.

 MARCH 2016 UPDATE: 45 years after that pits photo was snapped, here is the scooter as returned to Keith from a later owner:

 Keith Lee writes:

 "That shot must have been taken just after I had

 been thrown off it following a wheelie away from the line - hence the rather odd